What Are Credit Card Points, How Do They Work, And What Can You Buy With Them?

 Sign Up, Authorize Another User, Or Refer A Friend

-You will likely get additional points if you authorize another user, or a friend uses your referral link to sign up at the bank and spends the required amount.
+You will also most likely get additional points if you authorize another user, or a friend uses your referral link to sign up at the bank and spends the required amount.

 Celebrating Milestones